Liisa Lahti

 Practice Overview

-Liisa’s practice encompasses a broad range of general commercial litigation and arbitration including banking, finance, share and business sales, civil fraud and international trade disputes.
+Liisa’s practice encompasses a broad range of general commercial litigation and arbitration including banking, finance, share and business sales, civil fraud, international trade and energy disputes.

-Liisa is ranked as a 'Leading Junior' in Banking & Finance, Commercial Dispute Resolution and International Arbitration in Chambers UK 2024 and as a 'Leading Junior' in Banking & Finance and Civil Fraud in Legal 500 2024.
+Liisa is ranked as a 'Leading Junior' in Banking & Finance, Commercial Dispute Resolution and International Arbitration in Chambers UK 2026 and as a 'Leading Junior' in Banking & Finance, International Arbitration and Civil Fraud in Legal 500 2026.
+She is also recommended in the Lexology Index (previously Who’s Who Legal) for UK Bar, Banking & Finance (Juniors).

 Before coming to the Bar, Liisa qualified as a solicitor at Freshfields Bruckhaus Deringer.
 Since coming to the Bar, Liisa has been seconded in-house at an international group P&I Club, the General Counsel’s Division of the (then) FSA and a leading international law firm.